AI Readiness Assessment Report: The Leave-Behind That Turns Discovery Calls Into Signed Engagements

 That's exactly what Audity's ReadyLinks feature set does.
 You configure your readiness assessment with your questions, your scoring criteria, and your branding.
 Audity generates a unique URL you can share anywhere.
 Prospects complete the assessment on their own time and instantly receive a downloadable PDF with their readiness score, category breakdowns, mini-roadmap, role-based action plans, and suggested next steps.

 The manual version of this process takes hours per prospect.
-With Audity, it takes about 15 minutes to set up once, and then it runs on autopilot.
+With Audity, the ReadyLinks setup takes about 15 minutes once, and then it runs on its own.

 The Objection You'll Hear (And How to Handle It)